UoMResearchIT/matlab-novice/episodes/07-func.md

 end
 ```

 Congratulations!
-You've now created a Matlab function from a Matlab script!
+You've now created a MATLAB function from a MATLAB script!

 You may have noticed that the code inside the function is indented.
-Matlab does not need this, but it makes it much more
+MATLAB does not need this, but it makes it much more
 readable!

 Lets clear our workspace and run our function in the command line: